I thought I would give a quick update on my project so far.

 have an idea how much weight these motors can take, and how much speed they will give me.
 I’ll find a chassis that looks good but then they

-4. I did make some progress hunting for the answer to the ultimate question: “FPGA or µC?”
+won’t have any dimensions.
+Before I drop some money, I want to make sure I’m not buying something the size of a match box. - I did make some progress hunting for the answer to the ultimate question: “FPGA or µC?”
 I found an open source µC with a good

 amount of support that seems to be good enough to meet my needs.
 I found some sample programs for it, and it looks like the HDL is something